keepthrifty/keepthrifty.github.io/_posts/2016-08-05-dominate-debt-with-spreadsheet-fu.md

 Looking above, a prepayment of $100 a month for the duration of the loan helps you finish the loan 57 months early and saves about $28,000 in total cost.

 Let's use the sheet to see what happens with a $200 per month prepayment.
 Simply put $200 in `H2` and paste through `H361`.
-Checking our summar data, here's what we see:
+Checking our summary data, here's what we see:

 ![Screenshot of prepayment 200 summary][amortization-22]